 Winter has come.

-With all the marriages, affairs and secret children, the tangled web of houses and families in the popular Game of Thrones series can be confusing even for the biggest fans.
+With all the marriages, complicated relationships, and secret children, the tangled web of houses and families in the popular Game of Thrones series can be confusing even for the biggest fans.
 Let’s take a look at the family trees of the surviving Game of Thrones houses made with the help of our online family tree maker and finally discover who on earth are Jon Snow’s real parents?

 Some quick background: a few years before the actions in the first season take place, Robert Baratheon and his supporters (including his friend, Eddard “Ned” Stark) overthrew Aerys “The Mad King” Targaryen and took the Iron Throne.

 Stark Family Tree

 The children of Ned and Catelyn Stark are the key characters in the Game of Thrones family tree.

 The Stark family lived in the North of Westeros.
 Lord Eddard “Ned” Stark and his wife Catelyn (née Tully) had five children: